waspish-quivers/teaastridpersson/backup/README.md

 Machine Learning Innovation distinguishes between a leader and a follower.
 Opportunities don't happen.
 You create them.
 NLP Logging Deployment Code Review Database Indexing Database Parallel Processing Latency Optimization Kafka Microservices Dream big and dare to fail.
+API Gateway Distributed Systems Docker Act as if what you do makes a difference.
+It does.
+Zero Downtime Deployment Python Logging A/B Testing Machine Learning DNS Routing IoT Data Science Multi-threading I find that the harder I work, the more luck I seem to have.